wxsd-sales/create-meeting-connect-flow/README.md

 The web server uses [Rajitha Kantheti](https://github.com/rajithaBK)'s [embeddable Meeting Widget](https://github.com/wxsd-sales/embeddable-meetings-widget/edit/main/README.md) project.

 If you want to customize the user experience, please follow the instructions to deploy your own version of the web server in [this repository](https://github.com/wxsd-sales/video-customer-support).

+## Example

+In this [Vidcast video](https://app.vidcast.io/share/6b86454c-4dad-4f37-a9a6-207d80c9b503) you can see an example of the type of services that cab be built, in this case for a Healthcare use case.

 ## License